tommarien/nebula/README.md

 You can download ruby from here http://www.ruby-lang.org/en/

-After installation you have to install a couple of gems to get started, first open a command prompt
+After installation you have to install a couple of gems to get started, first open a command prompt and run gems.bat file to install all necessary gems :)

 - gem install rake
 - gem install albacore